vijay-khanna/vk-analytics-examples/01-MSK-Producers-KDAFlink-ES/README.md

-This walkthrough will walkthrough : create a MSK Cluster, Simple Producer/Consumer Commands, Custom Kakfa-Producer, Kinesis Analytics App using Flink, Push Data to Elastisearch and visualize in Kibana
+This walkthrough will walkthrough : Create a MSK Cluster, Simple Producer/Consumer Commands, Custom Kakfa-Producer, Kinesis Analytics App using Flink, Push Data to Elastisearch and visualize in Kibana

 This lab documentation is made for N.Virginia region (us-east-1).
 Please make note of this, and change accordingly for your deployment.